ADHD Assessments London

-Get a clear, supportive assessment with a specialist clinician — including a detailed report and personalised recommendations.
+Get a clear, high-quality, culturally aware assessment with a specialist clinician — including a detailed report and personalised recommendations

 What is ADHD?